Collective Creation of Intimacy: Exploring the Cosplay Commission Practice within the Otome Game Community in China: Findings

-After the commission, many customers provide cosplayers with detailed feedback and gifts, such as handwritten letters or carefully prepared tokens of appreciation.
-Numerous customers report experiencing lasting psychological satisfaction from these interactions.
-As P4 explained, \textit{After the date, the cosplayer said something very encouraging.
-If someone else had said it, I might not have listened, but because it was from my cosplayer, I did. ...
-We promised to meet again one day, and when I see the photos and other mementos from that day, I remember the promise, which gives me strength to keep going."}
+After commission, participants often have some rituals to document the experience and keep emotional attachments at bay.
+For some, they will prepare detailed feedback and gifts, including handmade thank-you letters or mementos of gratitude.
+Respectively, we have observed a long-term emotional fulfillment from these exchanges.
+According to P4, \textit{``After the commission, the cosplayer said encouraging words to me.
+If someone else had said it, I might not have listened, but because it was from my cosplayer, I did listen. ...
+We promised to meet again one day.
+When I see the photos or other mementos from that day, I remember the promise, which gives me strength to keep going.''} This long-term impact is counter-intuitive to the temporary nature of cos-commission and provides evidence for the power of offline exchanges expanding the benefit of a virtual world.